escalate/ansible-gitops-raspberry-pi-os-custom-disk-image/README.md

 All customizations are centralized in the [customize.sh](https://github.com/escalate/custom-raspberry-pi-os-image/blob/master/customize.sh) script to separate it from the build process.

-## When will a new release be created?

-A new release of the customized Raspberry Pi OS image is created every Monday at 06:00.

-## How to start a build locally?
+## How to start the build process locally?

 ```
 make build